-Candidate Program Privileges:
+Candidate Organization Privileges:

 - Networking and education with international assistance dog organizations from around the world.